h2oai/h2o-2/h2o-docs/source/deployment/ec2_tutorial_cli.rst

 **Step 6**

-[Optional] For users that want to import data from a private S3 bucket, permission must be given to each launched node.
-If the cluster was launched without an IAM profile and policy, then AWS credentials would have to be distributed to each node as a aws_credentials.properties file using *./h2o-cluster-distribute-aws-credentials.sh*.
-If cluster was launched with IAM profile H2O will detect the temporary credentials on the cluster.
+(Optional) To import data from a private S3 bucket, give permission to each launched node.
+If the cluster was launched without an IAM profile and policy, then AWS credentials have to be distributed to each node as an aws_credentials.properties file using `./h2o-cluster-distribute-aws-credentials.sh`.
+If the cluster was launched with IAM profile, H2O detects the temporary credentials on the cluster.

 ::